nchaly/hpmor/README.md

 no appendices.
 Some epigraphs have been omitted but are in the source files of the chapters.

+## Belarusian translation summary

+* Fonts: All original fonts are limited to English and needed replacement.

+  * All "Alegreya" fonts has beenreplaced with the current Google Fonts distribution.
+  * Lumos has been extended to include cyrillic glyphs from anonymous font "AA Lumos Caps".
+  * Font of written notes (gabriele_bad_ah) replaced with true cursive multilanguage font from Google Fonts "Great Vibes".
+  * Use of plyglossia package also forces monotype font to provide cyrillic subset (althoug we use it for URLs only), so default monotype is set to Source Code Pro from Google Fonts.
+  * ComforterBrush - as fast handwriting font.
+  * As I have not checked all of them, most likely will replace a font here or there as translation proceeds.

+* To do:
+  * Missing character: There is no   (U+0020) in font Miscelanea.ttf
+  * xdvipdfmx:warning: Object @page. already defined.

 ## Files

 * `hpmor.tex` - the main file